Staatsoper Hannover: Administration

-The longest-serving general music director of the opera company was George Alexander Albrecht, from 1965 until 1993.
+The longest-serving general music director (GMD) of the opera company was George Alexander Albrecht, from 1965 until 1993.
 The first woman, and first American, to hold the post of general music director was Karen Kamensek, from 2011 until 2014.
+The current GMD of the opera company is Stephan Zilias, named to the post in February 2020 following his debut with the opera company in the 2019–2020 season.
+In April 2024 the company announced the extension of Zilias' contract as GMD through the 2025–2026 season.